bob123456678/TrainControl/src/examples/Readme.md

 # Running and Visualizing via TrainControl UI

-From v1.8.0, to make execution and modifications easier, the logic above can be expressed in a JSON format and executed via the TrainControl UI's "Autonomy" tab.
+To make execution and modifications easier, the logic above can be expressed in a JSON format and executed via the TrainControl UI's "Autonomy" tab.
-Moreover, to make it easier to create graphs, from v1.9.0, all state associated with graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.
-From v1.10.5, all settings can also be edited via the UI, which eliminates the need for you to ever touch the JSON except when backing up a graph.
+Moreover, to make it easier to create graphs, all state associated with graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.
+All locomotive settings can also be edited via the UI, which eliminates the need for you to ever touch the JSON except when backing up a graph.

 The following example JSON corresponds to the above code/layout and edge locking.